Increase your return on investment with tailormade marketing strategies.

 A wireframe is a simplified drawing of the layouts that make up the design of a website.
 They often have basic versions of page elements, site features, navigation areas, and content blocks.
 They are usually devoid of colour, font choices, logos, or any other real design elements.
 A wireframe focuses entirely on a site’s structure.

 A wireframe is sometimes compared with the blueprint of a home.
 Blueprints outline the structural placement of plumbing, electrical, and other structural elements without showing the interior design of the home.
-Similarly for a website design, you can’t start building pixels, or writing chunks of code, without knowing where the content is going to go.
+Similarly for website design, you can’t start building pixels, or writing chunks of code, without knowing where the content is going to go.

 Wireframes focus conversation on structure and layout